tanya-2004/EmoteCareFlask/README.md

 Worked on CNN and VGG16 models.
 Combined two datasets.
 While the CNN model offers much better accuracy, VGG16 gives a simpler architecture with fewer trainable parameters.
 But we proceeded with CNN as we focus more on the accuracy.

-*Model Interface:* JavaScript Webcam Capture

-Website Interface
+### Frontend
 HTML, CSS, Javascript

+### Backend
+Flask, SQLite, OpenCV

 ## Future Scope

-**Improving accuracy and architecture:** WIll be improving the efficiency of the model by training it on the data gradually received from the users.
+**Improving accuracy and architecture:** Will be improving the efficiency of the model by training it on the data gradually received from the users.

 **Community Engagement:** Partnering with advocacy groups and organizations to reduce mental health stigma and promote awareness of online therapy options.